igareskisf/ttec-demo-app/README.md

 ```

 **NOTE:** That is the last command to run when doing a cleanup.
 Before it you should remove the React application Stack and the application itself as well.

-## Amazon Connect Logging
-The logs for this application will be stored in the CloudWatch log group for the created Lambda function.

 ## React Backend
 This project incorporates the creation of an API Gateway that integrates with a Lambda function that returns the vanity numbers from the last 5 callers, used in the frontend application.